 If you live in the Madison area or will have guests from out of town, this free event offers guests of all ages a chance to:

-- Ask aquatic scientists about the waters of Wisconsin and the world.
+Ask aquatic scientists about the waters of Wisconsin and the world.

-- Meet some of the plants and animals living in our lakes.
+Meet some of the plants and animals living in our lakes.

-- Hunt for aquatic “bugs” and get an up-close look at them under our microscopes.
+Hunt for aquatic “bugs” and get an up-close look at them under our microscopes.

-- Get a hands-on introduction to the marvelous diversity of Wisconsin’s aquatic plants.
+Get a hands-on introduction to the marvelous diversity of Wisconsin’s aquatic plants.

-- Take a ride on our research boat and try using some limnological tools to take samples.
+Take a ride on our research boat and try using some limnological tools to take samples.

-- Make aquatic-themed crafts with kids.
+Make aquatic-themed crafts with kids.

-- Enjoy free Babcock Dairy ice cream.**
+Enjoy free Babcock Dairy ice cream.

+Learn a little more about Wisconsin’s lakes, rivers and streams!
 It’s a great way to spend an afternoon for kids, parents and grandparents alike.

-Parking is available at the State Street Campus Parking Garage – 415 N. Lake Street – or some limited public parking is available under Helen C. White library – 600 N. Park St. NOTE: there is no public parking available in our small lot next to the lab.
+Parking is available at the State Street Campus Parking Garage – 415 N. Lake Street – or some limited public parking is available under Helen C. White library – 600 N. Park St. NOTE: there is no public parking available in small lot 8 next to the lab.

-Scientists at the the Center for Limnology conduct research all over the world, exchanging knowledge and helping to solve global environmental problems.
+CFL scientists conduct research all over the world, exchanging knowledge and helping to solve global environmental problems.